Last updated July 13th, 2023.

 In terms of the general quality of life for foreign residents, it will highly depend on where you settle down.
 If you know the language, have lived in Thailand before, and are familiar with their culture and customs, you will get along just fine in even the more rural areas.

-It can be difficult if you aren’t as familiar with the country.
+Retiring in Thailand can be difficult if you aren’t as familiar with the country.
 However, English is commonly spoken in areas with a higher tourist rate, helping make Thailand a top retirement destination.

 As a retiree, Malaysia arguably has a greater quality of life to cost ratio than anywhere else on the continent.